binxio/gcp-get-secret/README.md

 ## Query parameters
 The utility supports the following query parameters:

-- default - value if the value could not be retrieved from the parameter store.
+- default - value if the value could not be retrieved from the secret manager.
 - destination - the filename to write the value to. value replaced with file: url.
 - chmod - file permissions of the destination, left to default if not specified. recommended 0600.
 - template - the template to use for writing the value, defaults to '{{.}}'

-If no default nor destination is specified and the parameter is not found, the utility will return an error.
+If no default nor destination is specified and the secret is not found, the utility will return an error.
-If a default is specified and the parameter is not found, the utility will use the default.
+If a default is specified and the secret is not found, the utility will use the default.
 If a destination file exists and no default is specified, the file will be read as the default value.

 For example: